formabble/releases/docs/docs/shards/shards/Fbl/Username.md

 </div>

-Retrieves the current user's display name as a string.
+Retrieves the current user's username as a string.

 --8<-- "includes/license.md"